priscilla-agure/freeCodeCamp/docs/index.md

 ## Learning Platform

 Our learning platform runs on a modern JavaScript stack.
-It has various components, tools, and libraries.
-These include Node.js, MongoDB, OAuth 2.0, React, Gatsby, Webpack, and more.
+It has various components, tools and libraries.
+These include; Node.js, MongoDB, OAuth 2.0, React, Gatsby, Webpack, and more.

 Broadly, we have a Node.js based API server, a set of React-based client applications, testing scripts to evaluate camper-submitted curriculum projects, and more.
 If you want to productively contribute to the learning platform, we recommend some familiarity with these tools.